What is hepatitis C—and how can you protect yourself?

 young medical professional doctor talking to patient

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-For a small percentage of people who contract hepatitis C, the infection resolves within six months.
-Between 55 and 85 percent of people, however, will develop chronic hepatitis C, according to the World Health Organization (WHO).
+For a small percentage of people who get hepatitis C, the infection clears within six months.
+But most people (between 55 and 85 percent), the infection does not clear and they develop chronic hepatitis C, according to the World Health Organization (WHO).
 This is a long-term infection that can potentially cause serious health complications, including liver damage, cirrhosis of the liver (where scar tissue gradually replaces healthy liver tissue), and liver cancer.

 How many people have hepatitis C?

-The WHO estimates that about 58 million people worldwide have chronic hepatitis C. In the United States, there were 2.4 million people living with the condition in 2016, according to the Centers for Disease Control and Prevention (CDC).
+About 58 million people worldwide have chronic hepatitis C, the WHO estimates.
+In the United States, there were 2.4 million people living with the condition in 2016, according to the Centers for Disease Control and Prevention (CDC).

 How is hepatitis C transmitted?

-HCV is most often transmitted via contact with the blood of an infected person.
-This can happen a number of different ways:
+HCV is most often transmitted when someone comes into contact with the blood of an infected person.
+This can happen a several ways:

-• Getting tattoos or piercings from a person or facility that doesn’t properly sterilize instruments
+• Getting tattoos or piercings from a person or facility that doesn’t clean its instruments properly

-• Sharing equipment like razors, toothbrushes, glucose monitors, or nail clippers that may have blood on them, even if the blood is not visible
+• Sharing equipment like razors, toothbrushes, blood sugar (glucose) monitors, or nail clippers that may have blood on them, even if the blood is not visible

 • Having sex, especially men who have sex with men